Cracks in Your Garage Floor? Here’s What To Do

 2. Prep the Area

 Start by parking your car outside the garage.
-You’ll need to keep the repaired area free of any weight for a few days, at least.
+You’ll need to keep the repaired area free of weight for at least a few days.

 Clean the entire garage of any dirt and debris.
 Don’t forget the shelves and the top of any cabinets.
 You don’t want any dust from a cabinet floating into the concrete repair material and weakening it.